 Limited housing will only be available for students whose job or sport requires them to stay on campus or for those who do not have a permanent home available to them during university holidays (such as international students).
-Students will need to arrange their housing with the Residence Life Office two weeks in advance of the breaks.
+Students will need to arrange their housing with their resident director two weeks in advance of the breaks.
 Students may have to consolidate to another building with new roommates for the break periods.
-There may be an additional cost assigned to the student account for break housing, but any student who is given permission to stay during the holiday is held to a higher standard of behavior and must sign a Holiday Housing Agreement prior to remaining in housing.
+There may be an additional cost assigned to the student account for break housing, but any student who is given permission to stay during the holiday is held to a higher standard of behavior and may be asked to leave if the student breaks housing rules.

-Those not making arrangements student who do not arrange to stay on campus during the breaks will need to leave campus for the Christmas break period as defined by Residence Life and the university calendars.
+Students who do not arrange to stay on campus during the breaks will need to leave campus for the Christmas break period as defined by Residence Life and the university calendars.
 Residence halls will remain open for fall, Thanksgiving, spring and Easter breaks.
 Apartments and university houses will remain open 365 days a year without closure restrictions other than that of the lease agreement.
 Students not registered for break housing will have their access to their residence hall turned off and are not allowed to return to campus prior to the date announced in the Residence Life and university calendars.